awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.SAP.md

   ```
 + The `reorg rebuild` index command isn't supported\.
 + AWS DMS does not support clusters or using MSA \(Multi\-Site Availability\)/Warm Standby as a source\.
++ When `AR_H_TIMESTAMP` transformation header expression is used in mapping rules, the milliseconds won't be captured for an added column\.

 ## Permissions required for using SAP ASE as a source for AWS DMS<a name="CHAP_Source.SAP.Security"></a>